Dual-Context Calculi for Modal Logic: From sequent calculi to dual contexts

-\psubsubsection{The Elimination Rule} As discussed before, in a dual-context calculus we can consider one of these zones to be \emph{primary}, and the other \emph{secondary}, depending of course on our intentions.
+As discussed in \S \ref{sec:dual}, in a dual-context calculus we consider one context to be the \emph{primary zone}, and the other to be the \emph{secondary zone}.
 Assumptions in the primary zone are discharged by $\lambda$-abstraction.
 Thus, the function space of \textsf{DILL} is linear, whereas the function space of \textsf{DS4} is intuitionistic.
-This mechanism provides for internal substitution for an assumption, by first $\lambda$-abstracting it and then applying the resulting function to an argument.

 In contrast, substituting for assumptions in the secondary zone is the capacity of the \emph{elimination rule}.
-This is a customary pattern for dual-context calculi: unlike primary assumptions, substitution for secondary assumptions is essentially a \emph{cut rule}.
-In the term assignment system we will consider later, this takes the form of an \emph{explicit substitution}, a type of `let construct.'
+This is a customary pattern for dual-context calculi: unlike primary assumptions, substitution for secondary assumptions is essentially a cut rule.
+In the term assignment system we will consider later, this takes the form of a \emph{delayed substitution}, a type of `let construct.'
 The rationale is this: the rest of the system controls how secondary assumptions arise and are used, and the elimination rule uniformly allows one to substitute for them.\footnote{Alternative approaches have also been considered.
 For example, one could introduce another abstraction operator, i.e. a `modal $\lambda$.'
-This has been adopted by \cite{Pfenning2001}, in a dependently-typed setting.} To wit: A lot of cheek is involved in trying to pass a cut rule as an elimination rule.
-Notwithstanding the hypocrisy, this is not only common, but also the best presently known solution to regaining the patterns of introduction/elimination in the presence of modality.
-It is the core of our second slogan: \emph{in dual context systems, substitution is a cut rule for secondary assumptions}.
+This has been adopted by Pfenning \cite{Pfenning2001} in a dependently-typed setting.} To wit: The reader might protest that we are trying to pass a cut rule as an elimination rule.
+Notwithstanding the hypocrisy, this is not only common, but also the best presently known solution that recovers the patterns of introduction and elimination in the presence of modality.
+It is the core of our second slogan: \emph{in dual-context systems, substitution is a cut rule for secondary assumptions}.

+One cannot help but notice that such rules are also in the infamous style of Schroeder-Heister \cite{Schroeder-Heister1984}, and also similar to the elimination rule for disjunction.
+As we discussed in \S\ref{sec:perennial}, this kind of rule is known to be problematic, as it automatically necessitates some commuting conversions: unavoidably, the conclusion $C$ has no structural relationship with anything else in sight.
+The pressing question is whether this is an acceptable state of affairs.
+Unless we are to engage in more complicated and radical schemes, the present author is afraid that we must settle for it.
+Put simply, there is no good way to do away with commuting conversions: they are part-and-parcel of any sufficiently complicated type theory.
+All we can hope for is to minimize their number, and state them systematically.